PFayoux/nodejs-knowledge/commonjs.md

 With Common.js, modules are loaded at the execution of the file.

-So for example, if we have a *main.js* file like this :
+For example, if we have a *main.js* file like this :
 ```
 const module1 = require(./module1.js)